 While working for Renovation Products, he was regularly sent by the company to attend various Consumer Electronics Show events, and while working as a game tester, he formed a relationship with another Renovation employee who still remains "the love of his life."

-Gaiares advertising campaign
+Gaiares advertising campaigns

 also published in:

 - The Forgotten Professional Gamer article by Todd Ciolek at Kid Fenris (Wayback Machine)

 - Unpublished: the real Jamie Bunker article by Derrick Sobodash at CinnamonPirate.com (Wayback Machine)

 - Where Are They Now? article by Ray Barnholt at 1UP.com (Wayback Machine)

 - Gaiares Is Getting A Physical Re-Release With The Help Of The Kid Who Promoted It 31 Years Ago article by Damien McFerran at Nintendo Life (Wayback Machine)

 - Gaiares Is Back!
 Pre-Order the Best 16-Bit Shooter Ever Made! video essay by Defunct Games at YouTube